elanatframework/Code_behind/doc/new_features_on_new_versions.md

 - Resolving the problem of detecting multi line between `text` tag in Razor syntax code blocks
 - Solving the problem of ignoring cache parameters
 - A series of other minor corrections
+- Solving the problem of additional `default` code in the `switch case` code for load Controllers